AndreiCherniaev/bladeRF.wiki.git.git.git./Upgrading-from-v1.0.md

 Upgrading from v1.0 is a little trickier than upgrading from more recent firmware images.
-If you received your unit before September 10th you might encounter some issues; the troubleshooting ideas below should provide enough methods to flash any v1.0 bladeRF.
+If you received your unit before September 10th you might encounter some issues on Windows; the troubleshooting ideas below should provide enough methods to flash any v1.0 bladeRF.
 # Upgrading on Linux #

 1. Download and install all of the bladeRF libraries and utilities as described here, https://github.com/Nuand/bladeRF/wiki/Linux-startup